Measure Selection

 • Has written consent for any proprietary algorithms needed for measure production

-• Promotes alignment with CMS program attributes and across Department of Health and Human Services (HHS) programs and health care settings
+• Promotes alignment across CMS programs and across Department of Health and Human Services (HHS) programs and health care settings

 • Identifies opportunities for improvement (e.g., not topped out)